Lehigh Coal & Navigation Company

-The Lehigh Coal & Navigation Company was a mining and transportation company headquartered in Mauch Chunk, Pennsylvania, now known as Jim Thorpe, Pennsylvania.
-The company operated from 1818 until its dissolution in 1964 and played an early and influential role in the rise of the American Industrial Revolution and early U.S. industrialization.
-The company ultimately encompassed source industries, transport, and manufacturing, making it the first vertically integrated U.S. company.
+Lehigh Coal & Navigation Company was a mining and transportation company headquartered in Mauch Chunk, now known as Jim Thorpe, Pennsylvania.
+The company operated from 1818 until its dissolution in 1964 and played an early and influential role in the American Industrial Revolution.

+The company ultimately encompassed source industries, transport, and manufacturing, making it the first vertically integrated company in the United States.